mid2SUPAERO/ecoHALE/doc/tutorials/problem_setup.rst

   Depending on your problem size, using `force_fd = True` might lower the computation time for your optimization.
 This option simply computes the total derivatives by using finite-differencing over the entire model.

+If you install `pyOptSparse <https://bitbucket.org/mdolab/pyoptsparse>`_, you can use `pyOptSparseDriver` within OpenMDAO.
+This allows you to use a wider variety of optimizers.

 Here is a sample code block for this step: